Leeds Bradford Airport runway repaired after overnight closure

 According to the airport’s website, 14 scheduled arrivals late on Friday and early on Saturday were diverted to Manchester, Newcastle, Birmingham, Liverpool, Stansted, Humberside and East Midlands airports.

-One departure to Amsterdam at 6.20am on Saturday was listed as cancelled with passengers advised to contact the airline, KLM
+One departure to Amsterdam at 6.20am on Saturday was listed as cancelled with passengers advised to contact the airline, KLM, while some flights were delayed.

 Dozens of flights depart from the airport every day, which was granted planning permission to operate throughout the night in 1994.